tvolodi/chatgpt-test-app/docs/development-guide.md

 *   [ ] Did you write a Repository Integration Test (Test Containers)?
 *   [ ] Did you use Tailwind for all styling?
 *   [ ] Did you handle Loading and Error states in the UI?
+*   [ ] Did you create and run an E2E test mapped to the REQ ID (Playwright)?
+*   [ ] Did you auto-start the required services (DB/API/frontend) before running tests?

 ### 4.2.
 For "QA/Tester" Mode
 *   [ ] Did you map the test to a REQ ID?
 *   [ ] Are you testing against the REAL backend (no mocks)?
 *   [ ] Did you cover Happy Path, Edge Cases, and Error States?
 *   [ ] Is the test deterministic (uses unique data)?
+*   [ ] Did you execute the REQ-linked E2E locally and record the outcome?
+*   [ ] Did you verify services were started automatically for test execution?

 ### 4.3.
 For "Product Owner/BA" Mode
 *   [ ] Does the REQ have Acceptance Criteria?
 *   [ ] Is the REQ linked to a Module and Test?
 *   [ ] Are NFRs (Performance, Security) defined?

+---

+## 5. Definition of Done
+*   REQ status updated and linked to Module + tests.
+*   REQ-linked E2E test exists (Playwright) and was run locally with recorded result.
+*   Backend integration tests exist and run for repository changes.
+*   Any skipped/failed tests are explicitly noted with a reason.
+*   Documentation updated alongside code (Module Spec, REQ trace).
+*   Required services (DB/API/frontend) were started automatically to execute tests; no pending approvals expected for standard local runs.

 ---